VTL 600(1)(a), “Leaving the Scene of an Accident With Property Damage”

 That purpose is frustrated when drivers do not exchange information.
 Similarly, leaving the scene of an accident is unfair to the other party in the accident who now cannot recover from their damages.
 With these two factors at play, the legislature enacted a section devoted to the two times that people leave the scene.
 Contrary to popular belief, the police do not have to be called.
 As long as the proper information is exchanged, both motorists are free to go.

-VTL 600 (1) is a traffic infraction with a maximum fine of $250 + $93 mandatory surcharge.
+Vehicle & Traffic Law § 600(1)(a) is a traffic infraction with a maximum fine of $250 + $93 mandatory surcharge.
 A conviction will put three points on your driving record.
 While it is not a criminal offense, it can carry a penalty of up to 15 days in jail should the judge wish to impose it.
 In fact, most traffic courts put such cases on the criminal calendar instead of the traffic calendar.
-A motorist with a CDL license, will get their CDL privileges suspended for a year if they plead guilty or are found guilty of leaving the scene of an accident.
+A motorist with a CDL license will get their CDL privileges suspended for a year if they plead guilty or are found guilty of leaving the scene of an accident.

-A person can be cited with this if they knew or had reason to know that damage had been caused to any kind of property of another person.
-This is usually a car, but can include a tree, landscaping, mailboxes, lawn furniture, etc. It also includes the railing on the side of the highway.
+A motorist can be cited with this violation if they knew or had reason to know that damage had been caused to any kind of property of another person.
+This is usually a car, but can include a tree, landscaping, mailboxes, lawn furniture, etc. The statute also includes the railing on the side of the highway.
 Once a person realizes that they have damaged the property of another, the person must stop and self-report their contact information to the other party.
 This includes handing over their license and insurance card, as well as their address.
 If the property is in a remote location and there are no other witnesses, the driver must contact the local police agency.

 FAQ's about Leaving the Scene of an Accident / Property Damage